santosh653/biomaj-daemon/README.md

 # About

-Experimental (in progress) microservice to manage biomaj.
+Microservice to manage biomaj, acts as a frontend to receive biomaj-cli commands and execute operations

 Needs mongo and redis